AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 #### Example Filter: Allow Access to the Workflow Console {#example-filter-allow-access-to-the-workflow-console}

-The following example shows a filter used to deny external access to the Workflow console:
+The following example shows a filter used to allow external access to the Workflow console:

 ```xml
 /filter {